Whether you’re considering building a brand new website or want to redo your current website, you’re faced with some

 There are two ways to install WordPress: one-click install (recommended) and manual install (advanced)

-This section provides detailed information to help you signup for web hosting account.
+This section provides detailed information to help you signup for the Bluehost web hosting account.
 We also included screenshots of the pages that you need to go through.